 If you are considering giving the gift of parenthood as a surrogate, the first two questions that will pop up in your mind are: Why being a surrogate mother?
 And how to be a surrogate mother?

-Women choose to be a surrogate for different reasons.
+Women choose to become a surrogate mother for different reasons.
 Some of them have a personal connection to infertility problems and believe it would be amazing to help people become parents.
 Others, love being pregnant but they feel their family is complete.
 And there are those who decide to follow this path because it’s an extraordinary teaching opportunity for their own children… As you can see, there are many reasons to be a surrogate.

-Whatever your reason or motivation for being a surrogate is, before moving forward, you need to seriously consider if surrogacy is right for you.
-Becoming a surrogate is a life changing decision that won’t only affect you, but your family and the hopeful intended parents; therefore you need to be 100% committed with the process and consider all possible issues prior to making the decision to move forward.
+Whatever your reason or motivation for being a surrogate mother is, before moving forward, you need to seriously consider if surrogacy is right for you.
+Being a surrogate mother is a life changing decision that won’t only affect you, but your family and the hopeful intended parents; therefore you need to be 100% committed with the process and consider all possible issues prior to making the decision to move forward.